Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 For Web and App Design Mockups

-Recommended: DALL-E 3 or Flux
+Recommended: ChatGPT Images 2.0 or Flux 2

 For Privacy-Sensitive Work

-Recommended: Stable Diffusion or Flux (local)
+Recommended: Stable Diffusion or Flux 2 (local)

 If your work involves confidential designs, proprietary products, or sensitive content, running locally ensures nothing leaves your machine.